 If your intent is to save your HSA for retirement, it can be invested in a diversified portfolio the same as other retirement plan accounts.
 If you leave your contributions in a low-risk option like a money-market fund, the account’s growth will likely be minimal, which will mitigate one of the HSA account’s biggest advantages – the ability to grow tax-free.

 Unhappy with your investment options?
 You can transfer your HSA to another financial institution that offers such accounts.
 You might also want to move your account to avoid high fees.
 For example, according to a recent Morningstar report, that compares options from 10 large HSA providers, monthly maintenance fees can be as high as $4.50 a month.
 If you want to see what other options are available, you can go to HSAsearch.com, a database from Devenir Group LLC.
+This post surveys several investment options and suggests which one might be the best overall.

 Few HSA participants invest the assets held in their HSA accounts, however.
 The majority, by contrast, either saved their HSA assets in the savings-account option or spent the HSA money on an ongoing basis to cover healthcare costs.
 Very few participants contribute the maximum allowable amount to their HSAs as well.